zoeyespinoza/Spotify-Genre-Predicting-Model---Code-Pudding-Sept-24/README.md

     Train models using the audio metrics as features and genre as target.

-    Evaluate the model's performance using cross-validation and metrics (accuracy, F1-score).
+    Evaluate the model's performance using cross-validation and metrics (accuracy, F1-score, AUC-ROC).
 4. Evaluate Model Performance:

     Check for the effectiveness of the model.
 Analyze predictions.
-5. Integrate Spotify API

-6. Make Predictions on New Songs:
+5. Make Predictions on New Songs:

     Trained a machine learning model to predicts the genre of a new song based on its Spotify audio features.

 ## Conclusion
+       Conclusions about model performances, a table of the models' metrics, and graphs are provided.

 ## Members: